 There’ll be foods you don’t like, of course, and meals you’ll have cooked where you don’t like the taste.
 But don’t give up.
 If you don’t like something, try something else.
 There’s so many good food choices, recipes and spices out there, so keep exploring, tasting and trying new things.

 Focus on how better you feel

 By making healthier choices you’ll start to notice benefits to your overall health.
-Eating healthy can help your concentration, help you feel fuller with regular meals, save you money, reduce your irritability, improve your skin, help you get better sleep, make you feel less bloated, builds a stronger immune system and can help you lose weight.
+Eating healthy can help your concentration, help you feel fuller with regular meals, save you money, reduce your irritability, improve your skin, help you get better sleep, make you feel less bloated, build a stronger immune system and can help you lose weight.